Medical Research Institute KITANO HOSPITAL, PIIF Tazuke-Kofukai

 Neurological diseases can have a variety of underlying conditions, including vascular disorders, neurodegeneration, and autoimmunity, but at Kitano Hospital, the relevant departments work closely together to ensure that patients receive the appropriate treatment.

-The main target diseases are cerebrovascular disorders, neurodegenerative diseases (Alzheimer's disease and other dementias, Parkinson's disease)/syndrome, amyotrophic lateral sclerosis, spinocerebellar degeneration, multiple sclerosis, neuromyelitis optica, myasthenia gravis, peripheral nerve diseases, muscle diseases, epilepsy, headache, meningitis, encephalitis, spinal cord disorders, and neurological complications associated with internal diseases.
+The main target diseases include cerebrovascular disorders, neurodegenerative diseases (such as Alzheimer's disease and other dementias, Parkinson's disease/syndrome, amyotrophic lateral sclerosis, and spinocerebellar degeneration), multiple sclerosis, neuromyelitis optica, myasthenia gravis, peripheral nerve diseases, muscle diseases, epilepsy, headaches, meningitis, encephalitis, spinal cord injuries, and neurological complications associated with internal medicine diseases.

 As we enter a super-aging society, the number of patients with neurological disorders is rapidly increasing.
 Accurate clinical diagnosis is very important, as many diseases can be cured with the right treatment.
 On the other hand, there are many intractable neurological diseases that are difficult to cure even if diagnosed.
 However, accurate clinical diagnosis makes it possible to predict the progression of the disease and future symptoms, allowing for appropriate preparations for medical treatment and nursing care.